Lexxn0x3/TwitchRecover_V3/README.md

 ## Cleanup
 After processing, the program will ask if you want to delete the temporary .ts files.
 Respond with yes or no as needed.
 📄 License
-This project is licensed under the MIT-3.0 License.
+This project is licensed under the MIT License.